simplicitesoftware/docs/content/CTG_50_docs/CTG_60_core/LSN_60_externalobject-code-examples/externalobject-code-examples.md

 {"hello":"world"}
 ```

-> **Note** for a more coprehensive description on how to write custom webservices please refer to [this document](/lesson/docs/integration/custom-services)
+> **Note**: for a more coprehensive description on how to write custom webservices please refer to [this document](/lesson/docs/integration/custom-services)

 <h2 id="responsive">Responsive UI pattern</h2>